Registration Help for Parents

 - If the problem is technical or computer-related, the Leyburn Information Desk (540-458-HELP - 4357) may be helpful.

-- If the course is closed, student should use Student Planning registration to get on waitlists (however; prerequisites or instructor consent may be required.)
+- If the course is closed, the student is placed on the waitlist (however; prerequisites or instructor consent may be required.)

 - Suggest that your student bring the faculty adviser(s) into the loop.